 - Nuisance bird droppings will fade paint finishes by actually eating into the protective coating and the paint itself.
 The longer the droppings sit on the paint, the more damage it will cause.

-- Nuisance birds flying around the insides of stores, warehouses, airplane hangars, factories and convention centers can wreak havoc.
+- Nuisance birds flying around the insides of stores, warehouses, airplane hangars, factories, and convention centers can wreak havoc.
 Bird droppings can destroy a number of different manufactured products.
-They will ruin new and old paint jobs on aircraft, and they can contaminate food products which are being made or packaged.
-This type of damage often cause millions of dollars in waste.
+They will ruin new and old paint jobs on aircraft, and they can contaminate food products that are being made or packaged.
+This type of damage often causes millions of dollars in waste.

 - Birds are also a major problem for health reasons.
-They will defecate and urinate all over the attic & in walls.
-This introduces parasites, bacteria and other nasty microscopic creatures to the interior environment of your business or home—all of which can cause serious consequences.
+They will defecate and urinate all over the attic & inside walls.
+This introduces parasites, bacteria, and other nasty microscopic creatures to the interior environment of your business or home—all of which can cause serious consequences.